kennethshsu/DDWRT/README.md

 # DD-WRT Router Script
 This script allows routers running DD-WRT firmwares to block ads network-wide.
-It also tracks and updates the host list(s) periodically through a cron job, as well as disable those annoying LED lights.
+It also tracks and updates the host list(s) periodically through a cron job, as well as disables those annoying LED lights.

-The router that I am using is **Netgear R7000P**, running **DD-WRT v3.0-r46069 std (03/17/21)** build.
+The router that I am using is **Netgear R7000P**, running the **DD-WRT v3.0-r46069 std (03/17/21)** build.

 ## Setup